negbie/horaclifix/docker/Prometheus/README.md

 * Latest docker version and [docker-compose](https://docs.docker.com/compose/install/)

 ## Installation & Configuration
-* Clone the project locally to your Docker host.
+Clone the project locally to your Docker host and run from the horaclifix/docker/Prometheus directory:
-* From the horaclifix/docker/Prometheus directory run:

 	$ ./replaceIP.sh 1.1.1.1 YOUR_OWN_IP
     $ docker-compose up -d